Zetaphor/cables-patches-ops/content/websocket-server/README.md

 # Websocket Server

-This op uses the `ws` package from NodeJS to implement a WebSocket server.
+This op uses the [`ws`](https://www.npmjs.com/package/ws) package to implement a WebSocket server.
 This can be used to commuinicate with the browser, other cables patches, or native applications.

 ### Inputs